stefanoborini/book-modelviewcontroller/source/00_introduction/00_preface.rst

 =======

 I started writing this book as an accident.
-The initial idea was to write a series of blog posts on my `personal website <http://forthescience.org>`, with the objective of describing Model View Controller and a few other patterns related to it.
+The initial idea was to write a series of blog posts, with the objective of describing Model View Controller and a few other patterns related to it.
 As I gathered more and more information from the net and my personal experience, I suddenly found out that the amount and structure of what I wrote was beyond the scope of a blog, hence the decision to re-label it as a book.
 I am happy with the decision, because it gives me now freedom to add material I would not have added before.

 Being a work in progress, there's still a lot to be done.
 Please be patient, but feel free to send me feedback, push requests and take advantage of the